 If my boyfriend and I use a male condom, spermicide, and withdrawal, what are my chances of getting pregnant?
 I am so worried of getting pregnant that I don’t want to have sex.

-But sex shouldn’t make you feel stressed out or worried.
-Having sex means taking risks, and if your anxiety about pregnancy makes you feel like those risks aren’t worth it, then maybe having vaginal intercourse isn’t a good choice for you right now.
-(It’s okay to decide this even if you’ve already had it!)
+Sex shouldn’t make you feel stressed out or worried — it should be enjoyable!
+Having sex does come with some risk, just like most things in life.
+But if your anxiety about pregnancy makes you feel more comfortable NOT having vaginal sex, that’s totally OK and your partner should respect that.
+(It’s okay to decide this even if you’ve already had sex!)

-You might decide that you and your boyfriend would prefer to have sex in other ways — ways that don’t involve vaginal intercourse, and therefore can’t carry the same risk of pregnancy.
+You might decide that you would prefer to have other kinds of sex or sexual activity instead — things that don’t have the same risk of pregnancy.